 One more thing to consider is how we measure oxygenation.
 Our standard tool in the field is pulse oximetry or SpO2.
 SpO2 uses infrared to "see" to what extent our hemoglobin is saturated with oxygen (or oxygen-like things, but we won't worry about the tricky parts here).
 The process here goes like so: oxygen gets to the alveoli, it crosses into the blood stream via diffusion gradients of gas, then once in the bloodstream it gets picked up by hemoglobin (Hgb) for a ride down the blood vessel.
-This is the onloading process and the focus of our discussion for now, we will talk about how that oxygen gets off or unloaded from the Hgb later on.
-But let's draw those onloading bits out for now:
+Let's draw these onloading bits out for now: